tarantool/tarantool-internals/source/qsync.rst

 in the next case where the replica didn't process the new data yet.

 So we start waiting for a configurable timeout.
 This puts us to a wait cycle where other fibers and threads continue working.
-In particular while we're in ``fiber_cond_wait_timeout`` the replica obtains new data, write it to own WAL and then our master's relay acquire ratification then runs ``tx_status_update`` and ``txn_limbo_ack``, which in turn initiate already known ``txn_limbo_write_confirm`` and ``txn_limbo_read_confirm`` calls sequence.
+In particular, while we're in ``fiber_cond_wait_timeout``, the replica obtains new data, writes it to its own WAL, then our master's relay acquires ratification, and then runs ``tx_status_update`` and ``txn_limbo_ack``, which in turn initiate already known ``txn_limbo_write_confirm`` and ``txn_limbo_read_confirm`` calls sequence.
 The ``IPROTO_CONFIRM`` get written on the master node and propagated to the